Why Study In Sweden?

 - Home of Nobel prize, which is the world’s most prestigious academic distinction.

-- Popular study destination among international students including citizens of USA, UK and Canada.
+- Popular study destination among international students including citizens of the USA, UK and Canada.

 - Swedish Universities received about 374000 applications for 30000 available seats in the previous years.

 - History of rich academic excellence with outstanding universities dating back to as early as the 15th century.

 - Multi-cultural environments with about students of 160 nationalities.

 - One of the world’s most modern countries with 85% of the population living in urban areas.

 - BBC states Sweden’s economy last year grew six times faster than the UK.